Centralizers in the Group of Interval Exchange Transformations: Centralizers in

-The infinite distinct orbit condition was originally formulated by Keane, who showed that any IET which satisfies it and exchanges two or more intervals is minimal \cite{Keane1}.

-As Novak indicates (see page 2 of \cite{Novak1}), any IET $T$ satisfying the i.d.o.c. will exhibit linear discontinuity growth, provided that $T$ is not a 2-IET.
-This implies the following.

-\begin{cor} (Novak) Let $m\geq 3$.
-Suppose that $T$ is an $m$-IET defined by an admissible permutation.
-If $T$ satisfies the i.d.o.c., then $\langle T \rangle$ has finite index in $C(T)$. \end{cor} \begin{proof} By the above, it suffices to show that $T$ is not a 2-IET.
-This follows from the assumption that $m\geq 3$ and and that $T$ is defined by an admissible permutation. \end{proof}
+\begin{prop} Let $m\geq 3$.
+Suppose that $T$ is an $m$-IET defined by a separating permutation.
+If $T$ satisfies the IDOC, then $\langle T \rangle$ has finite index in $C(T)$. \end{prop} \begin{proof} Recall that any IET which satisfies the IDOC is minimal.
+Therefore, by Theorem \ref{thm:Novak} and the remarks immediately following it, we only need to show that $T$ is not of rotation type.
+Since the permutation defining $T$ is separating, $T$ has $m-1\geq 2$ discontinuities, so $T$ is not of rotation type. \end{proof}